Pure Prairie League: Rebirth

 As of May 2011, it was announced, via the Pure Prairie League website, that Fuller would not be appearing at all of the band's shows that year, as he decided to take a break from touring.
 He ended up leaving the group again altogether by 2012.
 On February 10, 2012 at The Syndicate in Newport, Kentucky, Fuller, his son Patrick, Tommy McGrail, and George Ed Powell (a frequent guest at their Ohio shows in recent years) took to the stage to join the current Pure Prairie League line-up of John David Call, Mike Reilly, Rick Schell and Donnie Lee Clark.
 In May 2012 Scott Thompson (vocals, drums, percussion) replaced Rick Schell, who departed to continue to grow his real estate business.

 Former member Tim Goshorn (born November 27, 1954) died at his home in Williamstown, Kentucky after a bout with cancer on April 15, 2017, at age 62.

 In 2018 the group added additional member Randy Harper on vocals, guitar and keyboards.

 Tim Goshorn's brother Larry, who had played with Pure Prairie League from 1973 to 1978, also fell victim to cancer and died on September 14, 2021.

 In 2021 long time bassist Mike Reilly retired from the road due to health issues and fifteen year veteran Donnie Lee Clark departed as well, paving the way for new members Jared Camic (vocals, bass) and Jeff Zona (vocals, guitar).
 Reilly did return briefly in February 2022 as a special guest on the Rock Legends Cruise.

+In December 2024, Pure Prairie League released Back on Track, their first album in almost two decades.

 The band endorses a number of charitable efforts, Pittsburgh's ongoing BurghSTOCK Concert Series among them.